Christian Duguay (director)

-Christian Duguay (born March 30, 1956) is a Canadian film director.
+Christian Duguay (born March 30, 1957) is a Canadian film and television director, producer, screenwriter, and cinematographer.
+He has been nominated for three Primetime Emmy Awards, and is a two-time Gemini Award winner.

 Career

 Duguay graduated from the Film Production program of Concordia University, in 1979.
 That year, his film Piece Interrompue Pour Piano Sauvage, together with Harold Trépanier, took the Best Cinematography award at the 11th Canadian Student Film Festival.

 He began his professional career as a cameraman and jack-of-all-trades, working in documentaries, commercials and music videos.
 He became known as an expert with the Steadicam and shot many movies of the week in the United States.
-He is best known for directing the action films Screamers (1995) starring Peter Weller and Roy Dupuis and The Art of War (2000) starring Wesley Snipes and Michael Biehn.
-He directed the 1994 CBS/CBC drama, Million Dollar Babies, starring Beau Bridges based on the Dionne Quintuplets.
+He is best known for directing the action films Screamers (1995) starring Peter Weller and Roy Dupuis, and The Art of War (2000) starring Wesley Snipes and Michael Biehn.
+He directed the 1994 CBS/CBC drama, Million Dollar Babies, starring Beau Bridges based on the Dionne quintuplets.
 In May 2003, he directed the Emmy nominated miniseries Hitler: The Rise of Evil, which aired on the CBC, and in 2009 a television mini-series about Saint Augustine of Hippo.
-He followed this with a two-part mini-series released 2010 about Pope Pius XII and the occupation of Rome by the Nazis during World War II.
+He followed this with Pius XII: Under the Roman Sky (2010), about Pope Pius XII and the occupation of Rome by the Nazis during World War II.

 Personal life

 Duguay was married to Liliana Komorowska, who appeared in many of his films, including Scanners III: The Takeover, Screamers, and The Art of War.
-They have four children, Orlando, Sebastien, Natalia, and Victoria.
+He has four children, Orlando, Sebastien, Natalia, and Victoria.